The regulatory conditions for foreign investments in Russia

 The Strategic Companies Law expands this definition by extending it to:

-• entities (including those registered in Russia) under the control of foreign investors;
+• Entities (including those registered in Russia) under the control of foreign investors; and

 • Russian citizens with foreign citizenship.

-According to the Foreign Investments Law, a priority investment project is a project where the amount of foreign investment exceeds RUB 1 billion (approx. USD 17.15 million) or where a foreign investor has purchased an equity interest worth more than RUB 100 million (approx. USD 1.71 million).
-In both cases, the investment project must also be included in a list of projects approved by the Russian Government.
+According to the Foreign Investments Law, a priority investment project is a project where the amount of foreign investment exceeds RUB 1 billion (approximately USD 13.7 million) or where a foreign investor has purchased an equity interest worth more than RUB 100 million (approximately USD 1.37 million).
+In both cases, the investment project must be included in a list of projects approved by the Russian government.

-Key exceptions to the Grandfather Clause are established for excise tax, VAT on domestic goods, and Pension Fund payments.
+Key exceptions to the Grandfather Clause are established for excise tax, VAT on domestic goods and pension fund payments.
 There is also a potentially broad exception for laws protecting public or state interests.
-Despite all these exceptions and qualifications, it remains unclear if the tax stabilization clause brings any real benefit to foreign investors.
+Despite these exceptions and qualifications, it remains unclear if the Grandfather Clause brings any real benefit to foreign investors.